 It is a supervised learning problem but individual examples are unlabeled.
 Instead, clusters or groups of data are labeled.

 In reinforcement learning, there is no concept of labeled data.
-The machines learn only from experiences.
+Machines learn only from experiences.
 Using a trial and error method, learning works on a feedback-based process.
-The AI explores the data, notes features, learns from prior experience and improves its overall performance.
+The AI explores the data, notes features, learns from prior experience, and improves its overall performance.
 The AI agent gets rewarded when the output is accurate.
 And punished when the results are not favorable.

 Let us understand this better with an example.
 If a corporate employee has been given a completely new project then their success will be measured based on the positive results at the end of the stint.
 In fact, they receive feedback from superiors in the form of rewards or punishments.
 The office is the environment, and the employee carefully takes the next steps to successfully complete the project.
 Reinforcement learning is widely popular in game theory and multi-agent systems.
 This method is also formalized using Markov Decision Process (MDP).
 Using MDP, the AI interacts with the environment when the process is ongoing.
 After each action, there is a response and it generates a new state.